javaee/jms-spec/pages/JMS20RevA.md

 ## Feedback

 Comments are still invited on any of these issues.
-These can be made either directly on the JIRA issue or using the [users@jms-spec.java.net](mailto:users@jms-spec.java.net) mailing list.
+These can be made either directly on the issue or using the [users@jms-spec.java.net](mailto:users@jms-spec.java.net) mailing list.
 Instructions on how to join the mailing list may be found [here](https://javaee.github.io/jms-spec/#jms-community-mailing-lists).

 ## Timescales